 “Yes.
 I do,” Jo said, as she moved so she was mere inches from Nydia's body.

 Jo saw tears come to Nydia's eyes.

 Jo stepped even closer.
 She reached out and wiped away a tear just as it began to fall.
 She leaned in and laid a gentle kiss on Nydia's lips.
 “Why did you.
 I know I should have said something as soon as you asked, but I thought you would have had more faith than that.
 I would like to think you would have given me a chance.”

 “I know.
 I should have.
 It's just that no one has ever said that to me before.
 At least not since I was a little kid.
 I think I wanted to believe it so desperately, that when you faltered, I assumed you didn't really mean it.”

 “Well, I do.
 I do love you.”
 Jo leaned down and placed a gentle kiss on Nydia's lips.
 A kiss full of promise and feelings of devotion.

 As Jo pulled away, applause filled the air.
 She looked and saw Duncan with a smirk on his face and a twinkle in his eyes.
 She simply smiled back instead of reprimanding him.
 But now, things were different.
 Nydia loved her.
 That was all that mattered to her.

 Jo turned around again just in time to see her mother take Nydia in her arms in a warm embrace.

 “Welcome to the family.
-Now I have a nurse and a doctor as daughters,” Cassandra told her as she pulled Nydia in for another hug.
+Now I have a nurse and a doctor as daughters,” Cassandra told her holding her at arm's length but not letting go.

-Jo saw fresh tears run down Nydia's face, but smiled knowing this time it was caused by love.
+Jo saw fresh tears run down Nydia's face which her mother wiped away, but Jo smiled knowing this time they were caused by love

 To Be Continued